zinon/covid_predictions/README.md

 the error.
 The data are provided on a daily basis.
 Also, the current model is not aware of holidays.

+Prophet allows you to make forecasts using a logistic growth trend model, with a specified carrying capacity which is indicated by a horizontal dashed line in each of the plots.

 ## Predictions for global confirmed cases

 ### Linear model